jzillmann/pdf-to-markdown/examples/Safe-Communication.md

 Be clear about exactly what you are measuring.
 ```
 ```
-4: Collect data Think about what, who, how^ and when^ to measure and establish a baseline.
+4: Collect data Think about what, who, how and when to measure and establish a baseline.
 5: Analyse and
 present results